Ekar: An Explainable Method for Knowledge Aware Recommendation: Experiments

 Beyond explanations for an individual user, we are also interested in global preference path patterns discovered by \name.
 More specifically, we try to figure out what are the typical path patterns w.r.t. different datasets.
-From Table~\ref{tab::case}, we can see that \name\ heavily relies on the path pattern ``User$\xrightarrow{Interact}$Movie$\xrightarrow{InteractedBy}$User$\xrightarrow{Interact}$Movie'' on MovieLens-1M data.
-Additionally, \name\ learns more diverse path patterns such as ``User$\xrightarrow{Interact}$Book$\xrightarrow{LinkedTo}$WikiPage$\xrightarrow{Link}$Book'' and ``User$\xrightarrow{Interact}$Book$\xrightarrow{HasGenre}$Genre$\xrightarrow{IsGenreOf}$book'', which lead to new books that share the same WikiPage or Genre with users' historical books respectively.
+From Table~\ref{tab::case}, we can see that \name\ relies more on the path pattern ``User$\xrightarrow{Interact}$Movie$\xrightarrow{Interact^{-1}}$User$\xrightarrow{Interact}$Movie'' on MovieLens-1M dataset.
+Interestingly, we find that \name\ learns relatively diverse path patterns on DBbook2014 dataset such as ``User$\xrightarrow{Interact}$Book$\xrightarrow{LinkedTo}$WikiPage$\xrightarrow{Link}$Book'' and \\ ``User$\xrightarrow{Interact}$Book$\xrightarrow{Type}$Type$\xrightarrow{IsTypeOf}$book'', which lead to new books that share the same WikiPage or Type with users' historical books respectively.
 The reason behind the discrepancy of path patterns on two datasets may be two folds.
 First, note that the average number of interactions for each user in MovieLens-1M data is about 100 while this number is 12 in DBbook2014 data.
 Therefore it is easier to find a user sharing similar movie preference in MovieLens-1M data than to find a user with similar reading taste in DBbook2014 data.
-Second, the size of supporting knowledge graph for DBbook2014 data is much larger than the number of user-item interactions, so our \name\ learns to make more use of external knowledge in this case.
+Second, the size of supporting knowledge graph for DBbook2014 data is much larger than the number of user-item interactions, so our \name\ learns to make more use of external knowledge when the user-item interactions are sparse.